OpenRIAServices/OpenRiaServices/src/VisualStudio/Installer/assets/overview.md

-# Open Ria  Services Tooling
+# Open Ria  Services Tooling 5.0

 The Tooling provides templates for both items and projects using Open Ria Services as well as tooling support for configuring code generation options.

-Item Templates for "Domain Service" and "Authentication Service" for C# should work as expected, **other will probably give errors**
+The Tooling is only for OpenRiaServices **5.0.0+**

-Project Template "Open Ria Services Library" for C# should work, **other will probably give errors**
+Item Templates for "Domain Service" and "Authentication Service" for **C#** should work as expected.

-The tooling is only tested with OpenRiaServices 4.6.0+ and on for server nuget packages.
+Project Template "Open Ria Services Library" for **C#** should work, **other will probably give errors**

-Some of the errors (about invalid extension GUID should be solvable by also installing the tooling for VS 2015)
+If you need support for previous versions (4.x) of OpenRiaServices you need to install an older version, or one of the older extensions on marketplace.

 # Open Ria Services Project Link